Arts & Literary Festival

 September 21-27, 2017

 - For our art enthusiasts, we are pleased to welcome the Museum of Nebraska Art (MONA) back to the Joslyn Castle.
-We were so happy to have them participate for last year’s festival.
-They will be tailoring their exhibit this year to female Nebraska artists which will be open for public viewing during the entire length of the Festival.
+They will be tailoring their exhibit this year to showcase female Nebraska artists.

-- Along with MONA, we are thrilled to partner up with artist Judith Welk for the first time.
+- We are thrilled to partner up with artist Judith Welk for the first time.
 Living in Dundee, Omaha, Nebraska, for over 40 years, she has produced hundreds of paintings and serigraph prints.
-She will be displaying her beautiful work which is a reflection of the love of the family and the people and places in the Dundee Neighborhood.
+She will be displaying her beautiful work which is a reflection of the love of the people and places in the Dundee Neighborhood.

-- The Union for Contemporary Art, Girls Inc., and the Joslyn Castle will collaborate on a large-scale mural to be displayed in the Castle during the festival.
+- The Union for Contemporary Art in partnership with Girls Inc., will collaborate on a large-scale mural to be displayed in the Castle during the festival.
 They will design floral forms from manipulated words and text, tying together our theme of celebrating female artists and writers.
-The Girls Inc. artists will be invited to our artists’ reception to be recognized and to share their work with loved ones.

-- If poetry is your passion, then Nebraska State Poet Twyla M. Hansen should be a familiar name.
+- Thursday, September 21, 7-9pm: If poetry is your passion, then Nebraska State Poet Twyla M. Hansen should be a familiar name.
 Raised in northeast Nebraska, and currently living in Lincoln, she is the third Nebraskan and first woman to hold the position of Nebraska State Poet.
-Twyla will be busy at the Castle for an entire day engaging in a school-age writing workshop in the afternoon, then returning in the evening for a reading and book signing.
+Twyla will have poetry reading of her celebrated works in the Music Room.
 Our guests will be delighted to hear passages from three of her books: Rock * Tree * Bird, Dirt Songs: A Plains Duet, and Potato Soup, named as one of Nebraska’s 150 Notable Books.

-- To celebrate the Joslyns’ involvement in the newspaper industry, Eileen Wirth, professor and chair of the Department of Journalism, Media and Computing at Creighton University will join us to talk about her book, From Society Page to Front Page: Nebraska Women in Journalism.
-As one of the first women reporters at the Omaha World-Herald, her experience gave her the apt perspective on the women profiled in her book.
+- Friday, September 22, 5-8pm: Celebrate the official kick-off of the festival at our Artists Reception.
+At 6 p.m., we’ll celebrate the Joslyns’ involvement in the newspaper industry with a talk from Eileen Wirth, professor and chair of the Department of Journalism, Media and Computing at Creighton University.
+Eileen will join us to talk about her book, From Society Page to Front Page: Nebraska Women in Journalism.
+Also, artist Tom Kerr will debut a new painting of our own Sarah Joslyn in front of our guests.

-- Sally Bisson-Best, an Omaha attorney and Associate Professor at the College of St. Mary, will be at the Castle on Sunday, September 24, to give a talk about one of the first suffragettes, Doris Stevens, who was an Omaha native and rose through the ranks of the National Woman’s Party in the early 1900s.
+- Sunday, September 24, 2-4pm – Sally Bisson-Best, an Omaha attorney and Associate Professor at the College of St. Mary, will give a talk about one of the first suffragettes, Doris Stevens, who was an Omaha native and rose through the ranks of the National Woman’s Party in the early 1900s.
 You may have seen a recent article in the Omaha World-Herald about this remarkable woman.